juanbkm/donor2019/content/stories/support-for-survivors-of-domestic-violence.md

 **Capacity building of key officials and staff responsible for protection and rehabilitation services for domestic violence survivors.** Training programs on prevention, coordinated response, protection and rehabilitation will be tailored and targeted at different stakeholders, including staff of helpline centers, police officers, and various legal and medical professionals handling domestic violence cases.

 **Behavior improvement of key stakeholders on prevention, reporting and protection of survivors.** The project will expand the existing helpline center, which receives distress calls, provides psychological and legal counseling, and refers calls to the police.
 Targeted and focused behavior change campaign will be launched, covering identification and prevention of domestic violence, reporting cases, and supporting and protecting women.
 Community groups will be mobilized to reinforce the communication campaign and provide support mechanisms.
+A nationwide small-scale grants program will support the community-based initiatives for the effective prevention and response to domestic violence.

 ### Expected Results

 Mongolia stands to make a critical contribution to accelerating progress in gender equality through this project.
 Once all interventions are in place the project is expected to ensure safety of women and improve the quality of life for women and children, resulting in indirect contribution to the improved socio-economic development of communities.

 About 2,132 persons, including 600 women survivor and 130 persons with disabilities (PWDs), will directly benefit from the shelters, economic empowerment program, capacity building and behavior change communication activities.
 Thousands will indirectly benefit from the project, including women who will have increased awareness and access to institutions and services for combatting domestic violence.